Vytenis/Open-Cart-Lithuanian/README.md

 Opencart v1.5.0 Lithuanian by Marius Radvilavicius radvis@gmail.com

 Updated for 1.5.5.x by Vytenis Pakėnas, vytenis@mood.lt http://stupid.popo.lt
+Admin updated (might be errors as not used in live) to 1.5.6.x

 Feel free to commit changes, update the translations.
 Also please use branches if you update translations for any other OC version.